BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

   .setLabelCol("SurvivedIndexed")
 {% endhighlight %}

-However, another metric is available for binary classification: area under [the precision-recall curve](https://en.wikipedia.org/wiki/Precision_and_recall) which can be used with:
+However, another metric is available for binary classification: the area under [the precision-recall curve](https://en.wikipedia.org/wiki/Precision_and_recall) which can be used with: